-We reviewed our Supplier Code of Conduct and Supplier Standards, and our external-facing Supplier Management website has been updated.
-The Supplier Code of Conduct contains our expectations of supplier conduct in relation to modern slavery and our Human Rights & Modern Slavery supplier standard is aligned with our global Human Rights and Slavery and Human Trafficking policies
+We undertook an annual review of our Supplier Code of Conduct and Supplier Standards, and our external-facing Supplier Management website has been updated.

-In addition to inclusion of our Supplier Code of Conduct within our standard supplier terms, we seek to report annually on our key suppliers' acknowledgement and understanding of the principles of our Supplier Code of Conduct .
-100% of our key suppliers confirmed acknowledgement of the principles of our Supplier Code of Conduct in FY22.
+100% of our key suppliers confirmed acknowledgement of the principles of our Supplier Code of Conduct in FY23.
 For more information on the Supplier Code of Conduct, and our reporting, please refer to our Supplier Management website.